-Wo ser • orking or operating procedures which must be closely observed to prevent imminent rious and even fatal injuries.
-Safety notes include the "DANGER" keyword in the heading with a general warning symbol.
-The hazard is also highlighted using a symbol on the edge of the page.
-MARNING Wo and • orking or operating procedures which must be closely observed to prevent serious d even fatal injuries.
-Safety notes include the "WARNING" keyword in the heading with a general warning symbol.
-The hazard is also highlighted using a symbol in the page margin.
-CAUTION Wo mii • orking or operating procedures which must be closely observed to prevent possible nor personal injury.
-The safety information includes the "CAUTION" keyword in its heading with a general warning symbol.
-The risk is explained using a symbol on the edge of the page.
-CAUTION Wo or (• orking and operating procedures which must be followed precisely to avoid damaging destroying the product.
-The safety information includes the "CAUTION" keyword in its heading without a general warning symbol.
-The hazard is explained using a symbol at the edge of the page.
+A DANGER

+Working or operating procedures which must be closely observed to prevent imminent serious and even fatal injuries.

+- Safety notes include the "DANGER" keyword in the heading with a general warning symbol. - The hazard is also highlighted using a symbol on the edge of the page.

+Working or operating procedures which must be closely observed to prevent serious and even fatal injuries.

+- Safety notes include the "WARNING" keyword in the heading with a general warning symbol. - The hazard is also highlighted using a symbol in the page margin.

+A CAUTION

+Working or operating procedures which must be closely observed to prevent possible minor personal injury.

+- The safety information includes the "CAUTION" keyword in its heading with a general warning symbol. - The risk is explained using a symbol on the edge of the page.